School of Record for American College of the Mediterranean Madrid

 PSY 332: Cross-Cultural Psychology 3 Credits

 This course offers an understanding of how culture influences our behavior from a cultural psychology perspective.
-Through the lenses of cultural psychology, we consider how embedded culture is in our lives, how vital a cultural perspective is in understanding the lives of others and the importance of a cultural lens in academic psychology.
+Through the lenses of cultural psychology, consider how embedded culture is in our lives, how vital a cultural perspective is in understanding the lives of others and the importance of a cultural lens in academic psychology.
 It is a unique opportunity for you to combine academic learning with personal development: understand the influence of your culture on your behavior, your intercultural interactions and your cultural adjustment during your study abroad period and eventually your personal and professional life on returning home.
-Being in a new cultural context while learning about cultural psychology promotes self-awareness and learning and brings many concepts to life.
-Development of cultural awareness, sensitivity and competence is facilitated.

-This course is a comparative study of the three Abrahamic religions; Judaism, Christianity and Islam.
-It examines the shared aspects as well as the distinct elements of these religions, and shows that sometimes these traditions work together and sometimes they are at odds with each other.
-The course first introduces the three Abrahamic religions emphasizing their common source.
-Then it compares them along thematic lines, and finally it examines the way these three major traditions impact the modern West and the Middle East specifically.
-Among the themes to be discussed are: Abraham, scripture and tradition, law, the creation, God, worship, mysticism, the house of God, the tradition of head covering, homosexuality, Jerusalem, and the end of times.
+This course is a comparative study of the three Abrahamic religions: Judaism, Christianity, and Islam.
+It examines the religions' shared aspects as well as distinct elements.
+The course compares the three religions along thematic lines and examines the way these three major traditions impact the modern West and the Middle East specifically.
+Among the themes to be discussed are Abraham, scripture and tradition, law, the creation, God, worship, mysticism, the house of God, the tradition of head covering, homosexuality, Jerusalem, and the end of times.

 SPA/HIS 327: Spanish Civilization and Culture 3 Credits